leangjia/blender_docs/manual/interface/window_system/status_bar.rst

    :align: center

 Running Task
-   The currently running task progress is showh when a computation is being performed.
+   The progress of the currently running task is show when a computation is being performed for example rendering, baking or playback.
-   For example, when rendering or baking, hovering the mouse pointer over this region will display time estimate.
+   Hovering the mouse pointer over the progress bar will display a time estimate.
-   When a cross 'X' is shown, you can cancel the computation by clicking it.
+   The task can be aborted by clicking the cancel button (``X`` icon).
 Report Message
-   Blender operation results or warnings.
+   Blender operation results or warnings, such as after a saving file.
-   Click this text label to show the full message in the :doc:`Info Editor </editors/info_editor>`.
+   They disappears after a short time.
-   Examples are video playback and saving file.
+   Click this label to show the full message in the :doc:`Info Editor </editors/info_editor>`.

 Resource Information
 ====================

-The right of the Status Bar displays information about the Blender instance.
+The right side of the Status Bar displays information about the Blender instance.

 .. figure:: /images/interface_window-system_status-bar_ui_right.png
    :align: center